 Before you get started with anything, remember that your visuals should stay within the message of your brand.
 The colors, textures, and styles of your displays must be consistent with your greater branding and product at large.
 There should be continuity between a customer looking at your exterior signage, window design, and indoor visual layouts.

 Try To Tell Your Brand Story

 Take Warby Parker, for example.
 Their location in the Upper East Side of Manhattan has an old-school apothecary vibe.
-Even though they sell fashion eyeglasses, they make you feel like you’re stepping into a traditional pharmacy setting where you will be helped not only by a stylist but by someone who actually knows about eye health.
+Even though they sell fashion eyeglasses, they make you feel like you’re stepping into a traditional pharmacy setting where you will be helped not only by a stylist but also by someone who knows about eye health.
 Of course, such an apothecary layout doesn’t work for every store and product, but there are ways for any brand to get creative.